nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 publicly-accessible path on the web server, such as `/var/www/wmts/epsg4326`, etc. _Each endpoint should have its own unique path!_

+'external_endpoint' (optional) -- This is the external path to the above internal location.
+The config tool will automatically build an Alias to link the external and internal paths.

 `layer_config_source` (required) -- This can be a path either to a single layer configuration YAML file, or a directory containing multiple layer config files.
 In the case of a directory, the tool will parse all files in that directory with